 Financial assets include cash and cash equivalents, trade receivables, originated loans and other receivables, investments in equity instruments, and derivative financial assets.
 They are measured at fair value upon initial recognition.
 For all financial assets not subsequently measured at fair value through profit or loss, the transaction costs directly attributable to the acquisition are taken into account plus, in the case of debt instruments, a loss account for expected credit losses.
 The fair values recognized in the statement of financial position are generally based on market prices of the financial assets.
 If these are not available, the fair value is determined using standard valuation models on the basis of current market parameters.
 For the classification and measurement of debt instruments held, the respective business model for managing the debt instruments and whether the instruments have the characteristics of a standard loan, i.e., whether the cash flows are solely payments of principal and interest, is relevant.
-Assuming the assets have these characteristics and if the business model is to hold to collect the asset's contractual cash flows, they are measured at amortized cost.
-If the objective of the business model is to hold to collect and sell the contractual cash flows, they are measured at fair value through other comprehensive income with recycling to profit or loss.
+Assuming the assets have these characteristics and if the business model is to hold to collect the asset's contractual cash flows, they are measured at fair value through other comprehensive income with recycling to profit or loss.
 In all other cases, financial assets are measured at fair value through profit or loss.
 There may be different business models for separate portfolios of the same types of debt instruments, for example if factoring transactions exist for certain trade receivables.